jovanjenjic/react-lightweight-calendar/README.md

 ### Information

-The `Calendar` component is a versatile calendar display component that allows you to visualize entities.
+The `Calendar` component allows you to visualize entities.
 It provides various customization options to tailor the appearance and behavior of the calendar to your needs.

 It can be designed for displaying various entities such as events, orders, activity calendars, reservations, bookings, rentals etc. It can be used for any entity that has at least one field in the ISO 8601 format.
 Each element on the calendar can be positioned based on a single field, based on any field that the data array contains, or based on any interval defined by separating two time date fields with a `-`.